gridai/grid-docs/docs/features/sessions/changing-instance-type.md

 ![](/images/sessions/change-instance-type.png)

-You should PAUSE the session to change the instance type.
+__You should PAUSE__ the session before changing the instance type.
 RESUME the session for the changes to take effect.

-Currently the following scenarios are supported:
-1. Changing from a CPU instance to another CPU instance
-2. Changing an On-Demand instance to a [Spot Instance](https://docs.grid.ai/features/runs/interruptible-machines#interruptible-machines)
-3. Changing from a Spot Instance to an On-Demand Instance

-<note>Upscaling to a GPU instance from a CPU or smaller GPU instance is not yet supported</note>